kyma-project/kyma/docs/service-catalog/docs/010-details-resources.md

 * **ServiceBindingUsage** is a Kyma custom resource that allows the ServiceBindingUsage controller to inject Secrets into a given application.

-* **UsageKind** is a Kyma custom resource that defines which resources can be bound with the ServiceBinding and how to bind them..
+* **UsageKind** is a Kyma custom resource that defines which resources can be bound with the ServiceBinding and how to bind them.